Victor-Casado/PlanetoPoints/README.md

 #### 3D Animation

 The best run out of all the restarts is animated in 3D so you can watch the plane "learn" to fit the points.
 It shows the points, and the plane evolving through multiple restarts.
 The program also allows the user to pause, play, and reverse the direction of the animation.

-#### Interactivity

-* Through the command line, where you choose how to input points and set options.

-* Through buttons in the animation window to adjust how it plays out.

 #### Libraries Used